Innisfil: Modern development

-Cookstown, at the southwest extremity of the town, became an incorporated village in 1962, with 100 acres (400,000 m^{2}) of Innisfil becoming part of Cookstown.
+Cookstown, at the southwest extremity of the town, became an incorporated village in 1962, with 100 acre of Innisfil becoming part of Cookstown.

-In 1967, 597 acres (2.4 km^{2}) were annexed from Innisfil by the City of Barrie to accommodate the establishment of the Formosa Spring Brewery.
+In 1967, 597 acre were annexed from Innisfil by the City of Barrie to accommodate the establishment of the Formosa Spring Brewery.
 The modern brewery was located on the northwest corner of the land, beside Ontario Highway 400, a notable landmark due to its three large and brightly coloured tanks.
 In 1974, the facility was purchased by Molson's and the empty land was developed into a park and concert venue known as Molson Park.
 Molson closed the brewery after purchasing Carling O'Keefe in 1989, moving operations to Carling's recently renovated brewery near Pearson International Airport in Toronto.
 Molson then sub-let the brewery buildings to other businesses while selling off the land, before the it closed entirely and forms today's Park Place.

-On January 1, 1982, 8,623 acres (35 km^{2}) were annexed to the City of Barrie, with a further 737 acres (3 km^{2}) to be annexed January 1, 1987.
+On January 1, 1982, 8,623 acre were annexed to the City of Barrie, with a further 737 acre to be annexed January 1, 1987.
 As a result of the annexations, Innisfil's population was reduced by approximately 26.7% to 12,153 permanent residents, and its total assessment was reduced by 20.4%.

 On January 1, 1991, by virtue of the South Simcoe Act, the Township of Innisfil, a northern section of the Township of West Gwillimbury, and the Village of Cookstown, were amalgamated and incorporated as the Town of Innisfil.

 In 1993, the Ontario Stockyards livestock facility, located for a long time in The Junction / West Toronto area in Toronto, relocated to just east of the Cookstown town site, on Highway 89.